openbaton/docs/docs/nfvo-how-to-use-gui.md

 1. Create a NSD by using the VNFDs from the Packages
 2. Create a NSD by using a json file
+3. If you are using TOSCA NSD you can choose  "upload CSAR NSD" and upload it via drag and drop.

 Upload a json-file that contains the NSD